csev/dj4e/assn/dj4e_install52.md

                 tests.py
                 views.py

-Write your first view in the `mysite/polls/views.py` file:
+Write your first view in the `mysite/polls/views.py` file.
+Replace its contents with:

     from django.http import HttpResponse